THE DIFFERENT TYPES OF HERRINGBONE PATTERNS

 Whether you are looking to create a strong design statement using one of these designs or would prefer the floor to blend into the background we have a herringbone floor to suit your project.

-A wide range of colours, species and textures are available, and all our Ted Todd and Woodworks by Ted Todd herringbone floors are crafted to last a lifetime.
+A wide range of colours, species and textures are available, and all our Ted Todd and Woodworks herringbone floors are crafted to last a lifetime.

 To learn more about different patterned wood flooring, visit our guides page.